Former South African president Jacob Zuma spends first night in prison after turning himself in to police

 The end of the standoff marked the culmination of a long legal drama seen as a test of the post-apartheid state’s ability to enforce the rule of law.

-Police spokesperson Lirandzu Themba confirmed in a statement that Zuma was in police custody, in compliance with the Constitutional Court judgment.
+Police spokesperson Lirandzu Themba confirmed in a statement that Zuma was in police custody, in compliance with the judgment of the Constitutional Court.

-The court gave Zuma a 15-month jail term last week for defying an instruction earlier in February to give evidence at an inquiry into corruption during his nine years in power until 2018.
+The court gave Zuma a 15-month jail term last week for defying an instruction earlier in February to give evidence at an inquiry into corruption during his nine years in power.

-But Zuma showed defiance and urged a regional court on Tuesday to stop its order to the police to arrest him, saying he will pursue legal challenges against the prison sentence.
-His lawyers asked the Constitutional Court on Wednesday as well to suspend the order.
+But Zuma showed defiance and urged a regional court on Tuesday to stop its order to the police to arrest him, saying he would pursue legal challenges against the prison sentence.
+His lawyers also asked the Constitutional Court on Wednesday to suspend the order.

 Zuma’s initial resistance fuelled anger among his supporters.
-Hundreds of them, some armed with guns, spears and shields, gathered near his home to try and prevent his arrest.
-Zuma’s political camp reaction exposed deep discord in the governing African National Congress party.
+Hundreds of them, some armed with guns, spears and shields, gathered near his home to try to prevent his arrest.
+The reaction of his political camp exposed deep discord in the governing African National Congress party.

-It was a remarkable fall for a revered veteran of the African National Congress liberation movement, who was jailed by South Africa’s white minority rulers for his part in its struggle to make everyone equal before the law.
+It was a remarkable fall for a revered veteran of the African National Congress liberation movement, who was jailed in 1963 by South Africa’s white minority rulers for his part in the ANC’s struggle to make everyone equal before the law, serving ten years alongside Nelson Mandela on Robben Island.

-The Zondo Commission is examining allegations that he allowed three Indian-born businessmen, Atul, Ajay and Rajesh Gupta, to plunder state resources over government policy.
-He and the Gupta brothers, who fled to Dubai after Zuma was ousted, deny any wrongdoing.
+The Zondo Commission is examining allegations that he allowed three Indian-born businessmen, Atul, Ajay and Rajesh Gupta, to plunder state resources and influence government policy.
+He and the Gupta brothers, who fled to Dubai after Zuma was ousted in 2018, deny any wrongdoing.

-He also faces a separate court case relating to a $2 billion arms deal in 1999 when he was deputy president.
+He also faces a separate court case relating to a $2bn arms deal in 1999 when he was deputy president.
 He denies the charges.

 Additional reporting by agencies